How can Anne help you?

 Yes!
 The fastest way to see changes in your body composition (AKA “lose weight”) is to lift weights that are heavy enough that you feel challenged and fatigued after 10 – 15 reps.
 Think about this – what does your suitcase weigh?
 Can you lift it over your head and into an overhead bin?
 Can you pick up a 50 lb bag of mulch and carry it into the back yard?
 How much does your child or grandchild weigh?
 If your daily activities require you to lift, move, and carry heavy objects then why lift only 2lb. weights when you are “exercising”?

-Schedule a training session with me and I will show you how to safely lift heavy weights, building strength, firing up your metabolism, and improving your body composition.
+Schedule a training session with me and I will show you how to safely lift heavy weights, build strength, fire up your metabolism, and improve your body composition.

 How do I know what kind of massage to ask for?